After a couple of decades of food blogging, I write this post to answer the big questions that still consume me: why do I eat? what does food mean?

 Searching for an existential solution, the narrator looks for a way to break free of the iron grip of time.
 Volume by volume, he explores the stimuli that promise to give lasting meaning to our lives: status, fame and love.
 But he hits a dead-end every time.
 None of these experiences breaks the endless human cycle of ‘having and losing’.
 The narrator discovers that status, fame – even love – eventually lose their meaning in life’s rear-view mirror.

-(Sorry to break it to you – Love Island – this is how it rolls.)
+(Sorry to break it to you – Love Islanders – this is how it rolls.)

 It’s not until volume seven, Time Regained, that the narrator realises it is art itself which holds the key to unlocking time.